Menu

 The property extends for a considerable distance along the side of a hill.
 Depending on where you enter and exit, your hike could involve a long uphill climb.
 Although the trails within the forest are often wide, the access trails from the parking areas are not, so maneuvering a stroller into Nelson Forest is not an easy feat!

 The best access to the Packet Landing is through Union Street Woodland.
-Portions of this trail (especially the boardwalks) are rather rustic, but keep going and you’ll find flatter, wider paths ahead.
+Portions of this trail are narrow, but keep going and you’ll find flatter, wider paths ahead.
 Entering from the Union Street Woodland spur trail, you will come to a T intersection.
 This is the River Pasture Road.
 Head downhill, and after passing at least 2 old stone walls, look for a narrower trail to the left.
 This leads down a steep incline to an overlook on the banks of the North River.
 If you walk out to the river’s edge and look downstream, you should be able to see what remains of the Packet Landing.

 Habitats and Wildlife

 Nelson Memorial Forest is full of wildlife, ranging from white-tailed deer to the tiny 4-toed salamander that can be found near the small creeks.
 Look for grey squirrels collecting acorns, and raccoons foraging by the river’s edge.
 Perhaps you’ll see a long-billed marsh wren in the marsh areas, or osprey along Cove Creek.
 Much of the forest is pine and oak, with some holly here and there.
 Near the Highland Street trailhead, there is a grove of maple trees that are often tapped for syrup in the springtime.
 Farther into the property is a lovely grove of beech trees.
-Near the Union Street Woodland entrance is a good-sized grove of hemlock.
+Near the Union Street Woodland entrance is a small grove of hemlock.

 This property is located on the North River one of its many tributaries, Cove Creek.
 Approximately 10 miles in length, the North River begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate.
 It empties into the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.